ebryerwork/icds_docs/docs/handling-data/file-storage.md

 Additionally, PI-owned **group** storage directories are availalbe for purchase.
 These are designed for collaborative work or group level software.

 Files in home, work, and group are backed up by a sequence of daily "snapshots" which are kept for 90 days.
-To have files restored from a snapshot, email Client Support at icds@psu.edu
+To have files restored from a snapshot, email Client Support at <icds@psu.edu>.

 ## Archive storage